What is a Chief Commercial Officer (CCO)?

 Chief Commercial Officer Salary

-The average chief commercial officer salary in the United States is $228,669 annually (source: Glassdoor).
-These positions may not come with performance-based additional pay, but instead shares of the company or overall profit sharing when the business expands.
+The average salary for a chief commercial officer in the United States is $228,669 annually (source: Glassdoor).
+These positions may not come with performance-based additional pay, but instead compensation in the form of equity, shares of the company, or overall profit sharing when the business expands.

 CCO Career Outlook